Syedaffanmubeen/W.A.P-to-print-the-power-of-two-series-using-for-loop/README.md

 # W.A.P-to-print-the-power-of-two-series-using-for-loop
-You have to read a n value from user and print n power of two series.
+By reading a n value from user print n power of two series.
 <br>
 Test case 1 :